AlexyIbrahim/AIEnvironmentKit/README.md

 #### Swift Package Manager

-You can use SPM to install `ProductName` by adding it to your `Package.swift`:
+You can use SPM to install `AIEnvironmentKit` by adding it to your `Package.swift`:

 https://github.com/AlexyIbrahim/AIEnvironmentKit.git